 Over the last decade, California has experienced increased, intense, and record-breaking wildfires in Northern and Southern California.
 These fires have resulted in devastating loss of life and damage to property and infrastructure.
-The California Public Utilities Commission (CPUC or Commission) has been one of three critical state agencies - along with the California Department of Forestry and Fire Protection (CAL FIRE) and the California Governor's Office of

-Emergency Services (CalOES) - involved in assessing and addressing the impacts of wildfires.
+The California Public Utilities Commission (CPUC or Commission) has been one of three critical state agencies - along with the California Department of Forestry and Fire Protection (CAL FIRE) and the California Governor's Office of Emergency Services (CalOES) - involved in assessing and addressing the impacts of wildfires.

 After several years of drought, changing weather patterns, extreme high heat, ferocious winds, and low humidity, among other factors, the 2018 fire season in California was the most destructive on record.
-July 2018 was the hottest month on record in California.1 In 2018, more than 8,000 fires burned close to 2 million acres.2 These devastating fires resulted in billions of dollars in damage and numerous lives lost.
+July 2018 was the hottest month in California ever; the state as a whole was five degrees Fahrenheit warmer than the historical average.1 In 2018, more than 8,000 fires burned close to 2,000,000 million acres.2 These devastating fires resulted in tens of billions in damage and numerous lives lost.

-Electric utility infrastructure has historically been responsible for less than ten percent of reported wildfires;3 however, fires attributed to power lines comprise roughly half of the most destructive fires in California history.4 With the growing threat of wildfire, utilities will proactively cut power to lines that may fail in certain weather conditions in order to reduce the likelihood that their infrastructure could cause or contribute to a wildfire.
-This effort to reduce the risk of fires caused by electric infrastructure by temporarily turning off power to specific areas is called "de-energization" in this proceeding.5
+Electric utility infrastructure has historically been responsible for roughly only one out of ten wildfires.3 When fires occur in areas that contain electric infrastructure however, these fires burn utility infrastructure and customers suffer outages.
+With the growing threat of wildfire, utilities will proactively cut power to lines that may fail in certain weather conditions in order to reduce the likelihood that their infrastructure could cause or contribute to a wildfire.
+This effort to reduce the risk of fires caused by electric infrastructure by cutting off power and creating outages is called "de-energization" in this proceeding.4

-The strategy to de-energize builds on new weather tracking and modeling technology that provides localized forecasts during increasingly powerful wind storms, along with statewide fire hazard maps identifying those areas of very https://www.noaa.gov/news/july-2018-was-11th-warmest-july-on-record-for-us.
+The strategy to de-energize builds on new weather tracking and modeling technology that provides localized forecasts during increasingly powerful wind storms, along with statewide fire hazard maps identifying those areas of very